(Last updated:14/7/2016; last reviewed: 14/7/2016)

 The Australian Government provides fully subsidised antiretroviral drugs under the Highly Specialised Drugs Program.
 To gain access to a Commonwealth funded drug under this program, a patient must be an Australian resident in Australia (or other eligible person) and have a medicare card.
 Patients may have to pay a dispensing fee.

 The majority of HIV-positive temporary residents are thought to source their ART from their country of origin, or overseas online and most in generic form.
-A smaller proportion receive ART by participating in Australian clinical trials, while a few pay full price or receive ART via various compassionate access programs or the Australian Temporary Access scheme (ATRAS)
+A smaller proportion receive ART by participating in Australian clinical trials, while a few pay full price or receive ART via compassionate access programs).

 For drug costs in Australia, search the Pharmaceutical Benefits Scheme (PBS) website via:

 For drug costs in New Zealand, search the Pharmaceutical Management Agency (PHARMAC) website via:

 Costs as They Relate to Adherence from a Patient Perspective